oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 JSON encoding and decoding libraries without the need for a custom data format for encoding data.

-To produce a source string for hashing, the data is put into a JSON object together with the salt value, like so (non-normative example, see (#sd_digests_claim) for details):
+To produce a source string to compute a digest, the data is put into a JSON object together with the salt value, like so (non-normative example, see (#sd_digests_claim) for details):